 - Ward 6/Capitol Hill (February 2014)

 A bulk purchase is when a group of neighbors work with DC SUN to go solar together.
-By going solar as a group, each participant saves 20% or more off the cost of their system.
+By going solar as a group, each participant saves up to 20% off the cost of their system.
 It’s the same principle as buying in bulk at Costco.
 The group will go through the process of purchasing solar systems together.
 The group will select a single contractor to install systems on all of the homes, but each participant owns their own system and will sign their own contract with the installer.

 Why a bulk purchase?